13 Insights CFOs Should Know about Marketing & Sales

 Everett Rogers’ book, “The Diffusion of Innovations”, Free Press, is a remarkable study of how innovations can be spread by leveraging the intra-market communications network already in place in most markets.

-4. Sales opportunities are lost to “price” and because of good “relationships”
+4. Sales opportunities are not lost to “price” and won because of good “relationships”

 Relationships are over-rated as well.
 A good relationship does not trump a bad “Value Quotient”.
 Moreover, at the heart of a good relationship is unshakeable Trust.
 Deep trust, based on promises kept, value quotients smoothly delivered, open and honest communications and a mindset to help (not hype), is what must be developed with customers.
 Golf-tournament-and-beer-based relationships are nice, but trust is essential.